ththng/minion-qcbench/docs/usage.md

 # minion-qcbench: Usage
 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
 Furthermore we have used [nf-test](https://www.nf-test.com) to write pipeline tests and [Apptainer](https://apptainer.org) as container system.

+## Dynamic QC Tools System

+The pipeline features an extensible QC tools system configured in `conf/qc_tools.yml`.
+You can enable/disable tools and add new ones without code changes.

 ## Pipeline Validation: Running Tests
 Before running the full pipeline, it is recommended to execute the provided test cases to ensure that the pipeline is correctly configured and functioning as expected.